CubicMelon/terumet/README.md

-# IMPORTANT MESSAGE
+# Good News!
-Presently the mod is heavily broken due to changes to Minetest during development.
+The mod is working again with the latest Dev builds!
-When or even if this will be fixed is not known.
-My apologies!
+No updates or changes have been made, but the outstanding piston bug will be fixed when I have time to work on it.

 # Terumetal [terumet]